taecontrol/moonguard-docs/docs/installation.md

 ## Scheduling DeleteOldException Command

 The DeleteOldExceptionCommand deletes all exceptions that are older than 7 days by default.
 You can change its behavior in the configuration file.
-Like other commands, you can schedule it using Laravel's command Scheduler.

 ```php
 <?php